pkiraly/metadata-qa-api/README.md

-# Metadata Quality Assurance Framework API
+# Metadata Quality Assessment Framework API

 This project is the central piece of the Metadata Quality Assurance Framework, every other project is built on top of it.
 It provides